federgraph/RiggVar-RG38/doc/RotaForm1.md

 There is a legend in RotaForm 1.

-You can use button **LG** to see it while *display list* drawing is active.

-Button **LC** will change the color scheme used for the individual display items.
+You can use button **LG** to see it while *display list* drawing is active, and button **LC** to change the color scheme used for the individual display items.

-( If you select the Super Simple mode of the graph, then the legend button and line color button change nothing, since the display list is not used. )
+( If you select the Super Simple mode of the graph, then the legend button and line color button do apparently nothing, since the display list is not used. )